-Acute fatty liver of pregnancy (AFLP) is a rare pregnancy associated condition which tends to manifest in the 3rd trimester of pregnancy / early post partum period.
+Acute fatty liver of pregnancy (AFLP) is a rare pregnancy-associated condition that tends to manifest in the 3rd trimester of pregnancy or early postpartum period.

 Imaging features are often that of fatty infiltration of the liver.

-Non specific and can even be normal in echotexture 2.
-However in the context of biliary type symptoms ultrasound may be useful to rule out other overt causes of obstructive biliary tract pathology.
+Non-specific findings are usual and the liver can even be normal in echotexture 2.
+However, in the context of biliary type symptoms, ultrasound may be useful to rule out other causes of obstructive biliary tract pathology.

 - hypoglycemia secondary to evolving hepatic failure

 It was first described by HL Sheehan et al. in 1940 6.

 - 1. Ong EM, Drukteinis JS, Peters HE et-al. Multimodality imaging of hepato-biliary disorders in pregnancy: a pictorial essay.
 Emerg Radiol.
 2009;16 (5): 357-63. doi:10.1007/s10140-009-0800-3 - Pubmed citation